linaki-org/pixel-spark/README.md

 # Pixel Spark

-Pixel spark is a adressable LED (pixel) mapping software.
+Pixel spark is an adressable LED (pixel) mapping software.
 With it, you can crete your mapping, your animations, and then compile everything into arduino code.

 ## Installation
 To install pixel spark, you can clone this repo , install pyperclip and python-tk and run pixelspark.py, or donwload pixel.exe (I am sorry, actually, the executable version only works on a 64 bits intel cpu windows computer ☹)